 A Word About Legal Fees

 Everyone knows that legal services are expensive.
-How fees are determined is not so widely known.
-The fee for your particular case is not standardized and can only be determined after a careful interview and consultation where the facts specific to your case, your background, educational history, work history, mental health history, immigration status, security clearance issues, and numerous other variables are considered.
+But how fees are determined is not so widely known.
+The fee for your particular case is not standardized and can only be determined after a careful interview and consultation, during which the facts specific to your case – your background, educational history, work history, mental health history, immigration status, security clearance issues and numerous other variables – are considered.
 Obviously, the facts of your case and your defense to the allegations against you are crucial considerations in determining the amount of your fee.

-Please contact the Law Offices of James N. Papirmeister, Esq. to schedule a free initial consultation, or to make an alternative arrangement to discuss your case.
+Please contact the Law Offices of James N. Papirmeister, P.C., to schedule a free initial consultation or make an alternative arrangement to discuss your case.
 Simply call 301-589-2100.